PopovEvgeniy/swfknife/readme.txt

 5: The executable file of the Flash Player Projector was corrupted.
 6: The Flash movie was corrupted.

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-Source code
+The source code.

 The source code was compiled under Open Watcom.
 But you can do it with any modern C compiler.

-Version history
+Version history.

-0.1: Initial version.
+0.1: The initial version.
 0.1.0.1-0.1.0.3: The documentation has been updated.
 0.1.1-0.1.4: The small changes.
 0.1.5: Visual C++ support has improved.